Bustros Palace

 Bustros Palace is a palace on Michel Bustros street in the Rmeil area of Beirut, Lebanon.
+It was originally one of the residences of the Bustros family and is today one of the historical landmarks of Beirut.
 It currently houses the Ministry of Foreign Affairs and Emigrants.
-It was originally one of the residences of the Bustros family and is today one of the historical landmarks of Beirut.
-It was damaged by the 2020 Beirut explosions.
+It was heavily damaged by the 2020 Beirut explosions, with the roof mostly destroyed and the walls bowing out.
+It has since been restored.